Zaahiid/Zaahiid/README.md

 - Version Control: Well-versed in Git for version control, enabling collaborative development and code management.
 - Deployment: Familiar with deployment tools like Netlify, and AWS for hosting web applications and ensuring seamless deployment workflows.

-#### 🌱 What I'm currently learning:

-Technology never stands still, and I'm always excited to learn and adapt to new tools and techniques.
-Currently, I'm focusing on mastering NextJs, Data Modelling, Application optimization, AI integrated app development.